amiramonte/13-orm-ecommerce-back-end/README.md

 ## Description

-This project was built to help reinforce the following skills:

-- Node.js
-- Express.js
-- Sequelize ORM
-- MySQL
-- Routing
-- Object destructuring
-- Exporting and Importing
-- File directory Management
-- Heroku Deployment
+This E-Commerce API was built to continue my understanding of back end development and deployment to Heroku.
+This E-Commerce API was built with MySQL and Sequelize ORM.
+It includes back end API routes, data models, API routes, and .env file usage.

 ---